rhwood/jinputvalidator/README.md

 If your application already uses `Preferences` for other purposes, you can set the above keys in the package `com.github.rhwood.jinputvalidator` to override the defaults as long as your application reads its preferences before creating the first JInputValidator object.

+## Supported Java versions

+JSplitButton is supported on Java LTS versions 17, 21, and 25.
+Non-LTS versions of Java are not supported and will receive best-effort support.

+Support for Java versions 8 and 11 is depricated, and CI testing will not be performed on these versions, but source code compatibility will be retained through a minimum of November 2026 for Java 8 and November 2027 for Java 11.

 ## License

 JInputValidator is released under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)